-This is a reprint from last month's issue: The Marin Amateur Radio Society's VE team had a successful year bringing new ham radio operators into the fold and help existing license holders upgrade their licenses.
-VE team leader, Ken Brownfield AB6JR, has announced the 2023 examination schedule: The dates are Jan-14, April-8, July-8 and October-14 (2023).
+As mentioned in last month's QSA-5, Ken Brownfield AB6JR, has announced the 2023 examination schedule: The dates are Jan-14, April-8, July-8, and October-14 (2023).
 The examines start at 1:00 but attendees should arrive early and follow the guidelines regarding what you need to have with you when you sit for a license exam.
-Why is the VE program so important?